 How can I self-check for lumps or signs of breast cancer?

 While current recommendations from the United States Preventive Service Task Force no longer recommend teaching a self-breast examination, they encourage awareness of one’s body and its changes.
 In my practice, I advise regular self-checks and “knowing your breasts,” as I believe my patients know their bodies better than any clinician.
-Use the finger pads of 3 fingers to apply gentle pressure in a circular motion around the breast – you can “scan” up and down or in a circular motion, so long as you are sure to check all parts of the breast, including under the areola and the armpit.
+Use the finger pads of three fingers to apply gentle pressure in a circular motion around the breast – you can “scan” up and down or in a circular motion, so long as you are sure to check all parts of the breast, including under the areola and the armpit.

 How often should I self-check for lumps?